 (xvi.)
 Allotment of Units to Divisional Brigade, Battalion, and Training Areas.
 The organisation is territorial, and the divisions based upon infantry units.
-There are 92 battalion areas, forming 23 brigades.
-The areas are approximately equal in number of males of citizen soldier age (about 1300), and each furnishes a battalion of infantry, and a proportion of other troops.
+92 battalion areas, forming 23 brigades.
+The areas have approximately equal numbers of males of citizen soldier age (about 1300), and each furnishes a battalion of infantry, and a proportion of other troops.
 For administrative purposes, areas are subdivided into two or three training districts.
 Three brigades will form a division.
 Two brigade areas will each provide four battalions of infantry, one field artillery brigade (with proportion of divisional ammunition column), one field company of engineers, one company army service corps, and one field ambulance.
-The other brigade area of the division provides four battalions of infantry, two squadrons of divisional light horse, one howitzer brigade, one divisional signal company of engineers, one company army service corps, and one field ambulance.
-Light horse and field artillery units for light horse brigades will also be furnished by some of the areas.
-Personnel for garrison artillery and submarine and electric engineers for garrison forces will eventually be supplied in the areas nearest to such localities.
-The average annual contingent of recruits will be about 155 for each battalion area, plus such additions as are required for light horse and field artillery units raised therein.
-The figures shewn in the following tables are approximate, and include the recruits (18-19 year), but not the 25-26 year men.
+The other brigade area of the division provides four battalions of infantry, two squadrons of divisional light horse, one howitzer brigade, one divisional signal company of engineers, one company army service corps, and one Light horse and field artillery units for light horse brigades will also field ambulance. be furnished by some of the areas.
+Personnel for garrison artillery and submarine and electric engineers for garrison forces will eventually be supplied in the areas nearest to The average annual contingent of recruits will be about 155 for each battalion area, plus such additions as are required for light horse and field artillery units The figures shewn in the following tables are approximate, and include the recruits (18-19 year), but not the 25-26 year men.